naelbenaissa/Portfolio/README.md

 ## About Me

-I am a student passionate about software and web development.
+I am a student passionate about mobile development and artificial intelligence.
 My goal is to pursue a dynamic career in the technology field, contributing to innovative projects while continuously learning and growing as a developer.

-Over the years, I have gained experience in various fields, such as web development, programming, project management, and performance optimization.
-I have also had the opportunity to work on a range of exciting projects, from creating dynamic websites to designing robust software solutions.
+Over the years, I have gained experience in various fields, such as mobile development, artificial intelligence, programming, project management, and performance optimization.
+I have also had the opportunity to work on a range of exciting projects, from creating AI-powered applications to designing robust software solutions.

 I am passionate about continuous learning, exploring new technologies, and solving complex problems.
 My objective is to make a meaningful contribution to the development industry and provide innovative solutions to today's technological challenges.